Boost Controller OBD1 ECU Chipping Guide

 Boost by gear's primary function is to prevent traction loss in lower gears.
 Boost by gear enables the control of boost pressure levels for each gear.
 Some gears you may want to decrease the boost psi to keep traction, where's other gears you may want to increase the boost pressure because you have enough traction and want to make more horsepower.
 The idea is to be able to push the pedal to the floor and not lose traction, boost by gear enables you to do this.

 In order to boost by gear with the OBD1 ECU you will need to add several electrical components to the main OBD1 ECU motherboard.
-If you have already completed this step and would like to install the electronic boost solenoid, you can find that installation guide HERE.
-To do the boost solenoid installation you will need to purchase a boost solenoid, vacuum hose, cable ties, 22g wire, soldering kit and heat shrink wrap.
+If you have already completed this step and would like to install the electronic boost solenoid, you can find that installation guide HERE. *To do the boost solenoid installation you will need to purchase the following items: boost solenoid, vacuum hose, cable ties, 22g wire, soldering kit, heat shrink tubing and The Boost Chipping Kit.

 What Do I Need To Make Boost By Gear Work?